YasAsgari/Mosaic-benchmark/mosaic_benchmark/README.rst

 streams.
 To address this gap, we propose a novel benchmark comprising predefined communities that simulate synthetic modular link streams.

-``Mosaic-Benchmark`` is a library for creating modular link streams for testing dynamic community detection algorithms in complex temporal
+``mosaic-benchmark`` is a library for creating modular link streams for testing dynamic community detection algorithms in complex temporal
 networks: it creates communities, visualises them and exports the network to csv files.